 If your florist asks what kind of blooms you want for styling, these are a few of my favorite flowers to style with:

 As a general rule, having more floral + greenery options are always better than less because this allows your photographer to get more creative with floral styling.
 Smaller flowers are better than huge ones – in general, large structured roses aren’t going to work very well… but smaller, softer spray roses + garden roses are great!
-If we’re able to get 3+ of each major (semi large) bloom, that’s ideal since photographers tend to work within the Rule of Thirds.
+If we’re able to get 3+ of each major (semi large) bloom, that’s ideal since most photographers will utilize the Rule of Three design principle when styling.
 With smaller blooms, having 6+ is amazing.
 The more, the merrier!

 If you or your florist have any questions about what will photograph best, please don’t hesitate to reach out to your photographer.
 We all style differently and prefer different things – these are just a few of my tips for my own couples.